TZstatsADS/Fall2020-Project2-group2/README.md

 + **Project summary**: Since China reported its first cases to the World Health Organization (WHO) in December, authorities in 214 countries have reported about 37 million Covid-19 cases and 1.1 million deaths.
 It can seem like with Covid-19, it is impossible to travel.
 This app was built for New Yorkers, to show them all the places they are still able to travel to or safely hang-out at, even with the pandemic still present.

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
++ **Contribution statement**:  All members brainstormed on the project topic.
+All team members contributed to the GitHub repository and prepared the presentation.
+All team members approve our work presented in our GitHub repository including this contribution statement.
+Detailed contribution statement [here](doc/a_note_on_contributions.md).

 + **Project link**: [https://kka2120.shinyapps.io/travel-during-covid-19/](https://kka2120.shinyapps.io/travel-during-covid-19/)